JeremyWarui/service_desk/README.md

 ## Installation and Usage

-To install and run Service Desk, you need to have Node.js, React and MongoDB installed on your machine. \You also need to clone the repository from GitHub:
+To install and run ResolveRocket, you need to have Node.js, React and MongoDB installed on your machine. \You also need to clone the repository from GitHub:

 ```bash
 git clone `https://github.com/JeremyWarui/service_desk.git`